 CfA astrophysicists Tijs Karman, Iouli Gordon, Bob Kurucz, Larry Rothman, and Kang Sun led a team of colleagues in updating HITRAN with many of the essential collision-induced absorption properties of the molecules needed for modeling exoplanet atmospheres.
 Key molecular species include nitrogen, oxygen, methane, carbon dioxide, and hydrogen.
 The numerical parameters were gleaned from a wide collection of recent laboratory and theoretical papers and incorporated into the HITRAN database after being validated.
 The updated compilation goes a long way towards addressing the current needs, but the authors note that additional laboratory and theoretical work is needed to include other effects, water for example, as well as the isotopic variations of the currently included species.

-Publication: “Update of the HITRAN Collision-Induced Absorption Section,” Tijs Karman, Iouli E. Gordon, Ad van der Avoird, Yury I. Baranov, Christian Boulet, Brian J. Drouin, Gerrit C. Groenenboom, Magnus Gustafsson, Jean-Michel Hartmann, Robert L. Kurucz, Laurence S. Rothman, Kang Sun, Keeyoon Sung, Ryan Thalman, Ha Tran, Edward H. Wishnow, Robin Wordsworth, Andrey A. Vigasin, Rainer Volkamer, Wim J. van der Zande, Icarus, 328, 160, 2019
+Reference: “Update of the HITRAN Collision-Induced Absorption Section” by Tijs Karman, Iouli E. Gordon, Ad van der Avoird, Yury I. Baranov, Christian Boulet, Brian J. Drouin, Gerrit C. Groenenboom, Magnus Gustafsson, Jean-Michel Hartmann, Robert L. Kurucz, Laurence S. Rothman, Kang Sun, Keeyoon Sung, Ryan Thalman, Ha Tran, Edward H. Wishnow, Robin Wordsworth, Andrey A. Vigasin, Rainer Volkamer, Wim J. van der Zande, 14 March 2019, Icarus.